stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 ```

 * and press ``Enter``.
-* When command ``kextcache`` finish execution unmount and detach macOS USB installation media and reboot computer to apply new configuration.
+* When command ``kextcache`` finish execution, unmount and detach the macOS USB installation media, and reboot computer to apply new configuration.
 * Repeatedly press ``DEL`` key to enter BIOS configuration menu.
-* In BIOS navigate to menu
+* In BIOS, navigate to menu
 	* ``Boot``
 		* Set ``Boot Option #1`` to ``UEFI OS (drive_name)``
 		* Set ``Boot Option #2`` and all next ``Boot Option #`` to ``Disabled``